Genie-Technologies/responai-nest-api/README.md

 ## Description

 This is the backend repo for the ResponAI messaging app.
 It is a NestJS repo, uses a psql database with typeorm, websockets, and is deployed through a docker container, serving https traffic through the caddy network docker image.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The frontend for this application lives [here](https://github.com/Genie-Technologies/ai-chat-next).

+This repo was started from the [Nest](https://github.com/nestjs/nest) starter repo.

 ## Installation